SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 *  Nelder-Mead Simplex

 These optimisers form the *Bumps* package written by P Kienzle.
-For more information on each optimiser, see *Information on the SasView Optimisers* in the documentation for the :ref:`Fitting Perspective`.
+For more information on each optimiser, see the :ref:`Fitting Documentation`.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ